Neslişah Sultan (daughter of Şehzade Ömer Faruk): Marriage

 Around 1943, Neslişah's father, Ömer Faruk, developed an increased interest in his cousin Mihrişah Sultan, the daughter of Şehzade Yusuf Izzeddin.
-The turbulence of the relationship between Faruk and her wife Sabiha was also a public knowledge.
+The turbulence of the relationship between Faruk and his wife Sabiha was also a public knowledge.
 She and her sisters sided with their mother.
 Faruk accused Sabiha of turning their daughters against him.
 Murat Bardakçı opines that he had already fallen in love with Mihrişah and the issue of the council was merely an excuse.
 In 1948, after twenty-eight years of marriage, Faruk divorced Sabiha, and married Mihrişah, after which Sabiha moved to live near her.
 Neslişah never came to accept her father's second wife.

 Prince Abdel Moneim's regency lasted ten months.
 The Egyptian Revolutionary Command Council formally abolished the monarchy on 18 June 1953.
 In 1957, Abdel Moneim and Neslişah were arrested.
 Again forced into exile, Neslişah was released from prison after the President of the Republic of Turkey intervened and demanded her release.
 She subsequently lived for a short time in Europe, then returned to her native Turkey.
 In 1963, she reclaimed Turkish citizenship, and took the surname Osmanoğlu, which had been assigned to members of the Ottoman former imperial family.
 Prince Abdel Moneim died in 1979 in Istanbul, where Princess Neslişah continued to live with her unmarried daughter Ikbal.